Santa Barbara Wrongful Death Lawyer

-Hiring a wrongful death attorney also makes sense because there are no upfront costs associated with retaining a lawyer.
+Hiring a wrongful death attorney also makes sense because no upfront costs are associated with retaining a lawyer.
 This is because wrongful death lawyers work on a contingency fee basis.
 This means that you do not pay anything unless and until your lawyer achieves a financial recovery in your case.
-In addition, most wrongful death attorneys offer a free consultation so there is no cost associated with simply speaking to a lawyer and discussing your legal options.
+In addition, most wrongful death attorneys offer a free consultation, so there is no cost associated with simply speaking to a lawyer and discussing your legal options.

 The video below explains more about wrongful death claims.How a Santa Barbara Wrongful Death Lawyer Can Help

-Hiring a wrongful death attorney can dramatically improve your chances of receiving a large settlement or jury verdict, as opposed to filing a legal claim pro se.
+Hiring a wrongful death attorney can dramatically improve your chances of receiving a large settlement or jury verdict instead of filing a legal claim pro se.
 For example, with the assistance of a lawyer, a family received one of the largest jury verdicts in California history for the death of a minor.
 The tragic case involved a Starline tour bus accident that resulted in the death of a student.
 A jury found that the bus company was liable for the crash and awarded the family $26 million in monetary damages.

-In another example, a California jury entered a $5 million jury verdict against an assisted living community that allowed a resident with dementia to leave the community.
+In another example, a California jury entered a $5 million jury verdict against an assisted living center that allowed a resident with dementia to leave the community.
 The resident died as a result.
-The jury ordered the assisted living community to pay $2.1 million in damages for the wrongful death, $2.5 million in punitive damages and $400,000 for elder abuse, according to McKnight Senior Living.
+According to McKnight Senior Living, the jury ordered the assisted living community to pay $2.1 million in damages for the wrongful death, $2.5 million in punitive damages, and $400,000 for elder abuse.

 If you are contemplating legal action against the party that caused the accident that took the life of your loved one, you need to speak to an attorney sooner rather than later.
-Under California law, a wrongful death claim must be filed within a specific time period known as the statute of limitations.
-You must file a wrongful death claim within two years of the date of your loved one’s death.
-If your wrongful death case is not filed within two years, it could be barred from going forward.
+Under California law, a wrongful death claim must be filed within a specific period known as the statute of limitations.
+You must file a wrongful death claim within two years of your loved one's death date.
+It could be barred if your wrongful death case is not filed within two years.Santa Barbara Wrongful Death Attorney